dezswap/docs/content/en/docs/integration/sdk/query.md

 ### simulateSwapOperations

 Simulate swap to get expected output.
+This queries the router contract to calculate the final amount after all hops and fees.

 - `offerAmount`: Amount of the first operation's `offer_asset_info` token (in smallest unit)
 - `operations`: Swap path from `findRoutes()` or `findOptimalRoute()`